secw01f/ReportNinja/README.md

 # Template Configuration Files

 There are times when data that does not come out of DefectDojo needs to go into a report.
 For this situation, the use of a Template Configuration File can add this data to your generated report.
 The template for a Template Configuration File is listed in this repo.
-There are three HTML elements that are supported by the Template Configuration File, which are link (a), paragraph (p), and table data (td).
+There are four HTML elements that are supported by the Template Configuration File, which are link (a), paragraph (p), table data (td), and adding rows with data to a table (table).
 Additional configurations for PDFkit can also be passed to ReportNinja through the Template Configuration File.

 # DefectDojo JIRA Integration